Updated on October 13, 2016

 - You may decide not to contribute while on an unpaid leave of absence.
 When you choose this option, any claims submitted for reimbursement and any payments made with the HCSA debit card will be denied.

 - You may choose to contribute to the HCSA account on an after tax basis.
-Be sure to notify your payroll coordinator and Benefit Strategies to set up this option.
+Be sure to notify your payroll coordinator and ASIFlex to set up this option.
 When you elect this option, you may continue to submit HCSA claims for reimbursement and use your HCSA debit card for eligible expenses during the unpaid leave of absence.
 However, there are no tax benefits with this option.

 Expenses incurred while on the unpaid leave of absence are not eligible for Dependent Care Assistance Program (DCAP) reimbursement unless you are disabled and unable to care for a child.

 DCAP: You may file claims for eligible dependent care expenses against your account balance for expenses you incur until your DCAP account is exhausted.
-Claims can be files with dates of service through the end of the Plan Year.
+Claims can be filed with dates of service through the end of the Plan Year.
 All claims must be filed by October 15.